 Renfrewshire Council

-Focus on: Gully cleaning
+Gully cleaning

-To assist our activity, we would ask that, where possible, residents keep vehicles away from gullies to allow us to access them for cleaning
+To assist our activity, we would ask that, where possible, residents keep vehicles away from gullies to allow us to access them for cleaning.

 A gully consists of a concrete pot positioned under the road surface with an iron grate visible from the road.